lsst-dm/dmtn-056/dataunits.rst

         The date and time of the beginning of the Visit.

-    .. py:attribute:: obsEnd
+    .. py:attribute:: exposureTime

-        The date and time of the end of the Visit.
+        The total exposure time of the Visit (in seconds).

     .. py:attribute:: region